gemmacodes/boar-watchers/README.md

 - **AllSightings**: displays map and table with all recorded sightings, with an option to filter by month/year.
 It displays two components:
   - **SightingsMap**: map with fixed markers/popups for selected sightings.
   - **SightingsTable**: table with information from selected sightings.

+## Possible future extensions
+- Admin panel: Build authentication so that only admins can access ‘all sightings’ information, edit/delete entries and apply further filters
+- Photo upload: Improve user input form with the option to upload a picture of the sighting
+- Adding educational resources: Add checklist with steps users should follow when spotting boars (who to call, how to act…)
+- Pivot: Adapt app for other uses, eg. locate abandoned cats

  _This is a student project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona._